 How do we avoid the failure of the Baruch Plan?

-At this stage, we believe that realizing a “Baruch Plan for AI”, properly and in a timely manner, while avoiding the failures of the Baruch Plan requires two priorities which should be advanced in parallel:
+For these reasons, we believe that realizing a “Baruch Plan for AI”, properly and in a timely manner, while avoiding the failures of the Baruch Plan, requires two priorities which should be advanced in parallel:

-1. Advance a much more global, inclusive, timely, participatory, and transparent, joint and global scientific and strategic analysis of advanced AI—including the risks, solutions, preparedness, and verification mechanism—a sort of new version of the 1946 Acheson-Lilienthal Report, but this time globally democratic and for AI.
+Ensure a much more global, inclusive, timely, participatory, and transparent, joint and global scientific and strategic analysis of advanced AI - including the risks, solutions, preparedness, and verification mechanisms - a sort of new version of the 1946 Acheson-Lilienthal Report, but this time globally democratic and for AI.

 1) A more Global, Timely, Participatory and Transparent Scientific and Strategic Analysis.